Identify potential shelter locations

-Using the school sites you created in the last lesson, you'll add data that will help you determine the suitability of each potential school.
+Using the school sites you created, you'll add data that will help you determine the suitability of each potential school.
 First, you'll map existing hurricane shelters to make sure none of the new sites are too close.
 Then, using the demographic data browser, you'll enrich the school sites with population density, poverty, income, and age data.

 - If necessary, sign in to Business Analyst and open your Emergency Shelter Locations project.

-- On the ribbon, click Create Maps from Data and choose Suitability Analysis.
+- On the ribbon, click Run Analysis and choose Suitability Analysis.

 The Suitability Analysis pane opens.

-- In the Select criteria for your analysis window, click Add criteria and choose Add point layer.
+- For Click on a criteria list to run analysis, click Add Criteria and choose Add point layer.

 The Add Point Layer window opens.

-- Click Add Criteria and choose Add variables from data browser.
+- In the Suitability Analysis pane, click Add criteria and choose Add variables from data browser.

 - In the Data Browser window, click Age.

-The Age category opens, showing the three most popular variables associated with age.
+The Age category is displayed, showing the three most popular variables associated with age.
 These variables show mean and median age as well as total population over the age of 18.